Scenario-based Nonlinear Model Predictive Control for Building Heating Systems: Case study

 \subsection{Summary}

 We can summarize the observations obtained from the results of the simulations: \begin{itemize} \item too low values of $\alpha$, i.e.\ $\alpha<100$, yield a high discomfort and too high values of $\alpha$, i.e.\ $\alpha\geq500$ yield a very large total cost without leading to a large improvement of the comfort.
 A trade-off between the two costs seems to be well achieved by a value of $\alpha$ between these two extrema, i.e.\ $\alpha\in\left[100,200\right]$.
-Moreover, tuning the parameter $\alpha$ is of great importance in order not to obtain a very large discomfort for the occupants of the building. \item The controllers that use Modelica perform better than the linear model in almost all the cases.
-For the only three cases in which the performance of a controller using the linear model is better, the linear model also yields a very large value of discomfort. \item SBMPC can improve the performance with respect to DetMPC strategies, for both the linear and the Modelica models.
+Moreover, tuning the parameter $\alpha$ is of great importance in order not to obtain a very large discomfort for the occupants of the building. \item For all the values of $\alpha$, the linear model shows a very large value of discomfort.
+In general, the linear model fails to capture many model dynamics, by heating much less and thus leading to temperatures that are well outside the comfort bounds. \item SBMPC can improve the performance with respect to DetMPC strategies, for both the linear and the Modelica models.
 This is due to the fact that SBMPC strategies consider different external disturbances scenarios and they have a large impact on the temperature evolution of the room. \item Increasing the number of scenarios does not seem to lead to a large decrease in the cost.
 This can be related to the fact that increasing the number of scenarios also increases the optimization complexity. \end{itemize}

+\begin{remark} Note that all the simulations performed in this work refer to a single, specific building.
+However, the controller designed can be applied to any building, as long as the model is adapted to the specific building under control.
+For instance, a similar controller, using a Modelica model and a deterministic MPC algorithm, has been applied to a different building with successful results in \cite{DeCHel:16}.
+Moreover, the scenario generation method presented here can also be applied to several disturbances that affect buildings.
+Therefore, while the results presented in this section refer to a single building, the method can be applied to any building.
+The results presented in Tables \ref{tab:totalCosts}--\ref{tab:Kh} will change if another building is considered, but we expect in any case similar results when applying the presented method to other buildings. \end{remark}